create3000/x_ite/docs/_posts/getting-started.md

 : A Float value that describes the amount of light that is captured.
 This option only works with PhysicalMaterial node and SpecularGlossinessMaterial node.
 The default value for the *exposure* attribute is `1`.

 logarithmicDepthBuffer
-: A Boolean value (`true` or `false`) to indicate whether order logarithmic depth buffer rendering technique should be used.
+: A Boolean value (`true` or `false`) to indicate whether logarithmic depth buffer rendering technique should be used.
 The default value for the *logarithmicDepthBuffer* attribute is `false`.

 multisampling
 : An Integer value that specifies the number of samples used by multisampling.
 The default value is 4, which is sufficient for most cases.
 A higher value increases the effect of anti-aliasing.
 Check the [rendering property](/x_ite/reference/browser-services/#rendering-properties) »MaxSamples«, which is browser dependent.